wizeline/wize-docs/onboarding/README.md

 After the HR orientation, _etc._, the initial “technical onboarding” session includes

-- Overview of this technical onboarding program (purpose, duration, structure, etc.)
+- Overview of this technical onboarding program (purpose, duration, structure, _etc_.)
 - Introduction to the project(s)
 - Access to project materials &mdash; _e.g._,
   - Jira and/or GitHub